 Facing a prostate cancer diagnosis can be overwhelming.
 Your stress levels may skyrocket.
 You may worry about finances.
-And you may be asking yourself hard questions, such as whether to write a living will.
+And you may be asking yourself hard questions, such as whether to write a will or to complete advance directives.
 With education and supportive care, you will be able to deal with the many issues and emotions you're facing.

 The most important step you can take is to seek help as soon as you feel you are having trouble coping.
 Taking action early will enable you to understand and deal with the many effects of your chronic illness.

 Cryotherapy uses extremely cold temperatures to freeze and destroy cancer tissue in the prostate.
 There are few long-term studies that focus on cryotherapy as a treatment for prostate cancer.